douglasgreen/news/2025/03/21/en.md

 The Israeli government has decided to remove Ronen Bar, the head of the Shin Bet, Israel's domestic intelligence agency, despite significant public protests.
 This decision comes after Prime Minister Benjamin Netanyahu expressed a loss of confidence in Bar, who was appointed by a previous government.
 The move has sparked controversy, as Bar's dismissal is seen by some as politically motivated, especially since Shin Bet is investigating Netanyahu's close aides for alleged security breaches.
 Protests have erupted, with demonstrators voicing concerns over the implications for Israeli democracy and the ongoing conflict in Gaza.
 Bar, who did not attend the cabinet meeting, criticized the decision as being influenced by conflicts of interest and external motives.
 He is set to leave his position by April 10 or when a successor is appointed.

+### Tensions Rise as Israel Plans to Annex Parts of Gaza

+In recent news, Israel has announced plans to seize more land in Gaza, escalating tensions with Hamas.
+The Israeli government has ordered its army to take additional territories, aiming to pressure Hamas into releasing hostages.
+This move has drawn international attention, with the United States choosing not to comment on the potential annexation.
+The situation in Gaza remains tense, as both sides continue to clash over land and political control.
+The conflict has deep historical roots, and the latest developments highlight the ongoing struggle for territory and sovereignty in the region.

+### Sudan's Army Reclaims Presidential Palace in Khartoum

+In a significant turn of events, Sudan's army has successfully retaken the Presidential Palace in Khartoum from the paramilitary Rapid Support Forces (RSF).
+This victory marks a symbolic and strategic win for the military, which has been engaged in a fierce battle with the RSF for nearly two years.
+The palace, a key seat of government, had been under RSF control since the conflict began in April 2023.
+The army's capture of the palace is seen as a major step in their efforts to regain control of the capital and restore stability to the region.
+However, the RSF still holds significant territories in other parts of Sudan, and the conflict continues to pose a severe humanitarian crisis, with thousands displaced and in dire need of aid.
+The situation remains tense as both sides prepare for further confrontations, leaving the future of Sudan uncertain.

 ## Economy & Business

 ### Heathrow Airport Shuts Down Due to Power Outage from Substation Fire

 A fire broke out at an electrical substation near Heathrow Airport in London, causing a major power outage and leading to the airport's complete closure on March 21, 2025.
 The fire, which involved a transformer at the substation in Hayes, resulted in the evacuation of about 150 people from nearby buildings.
 Firefighters quickly responded, setting up a 200-meter safety cordon.
 The power outage affected more than 16,000 homes in the surrounding areas, and the airport advised passengers not to travel there until it reopened.
 Airlines were instructed to contact passengers about flight disruptions, as many flights were diverted or turned back.
 The disruption is expected to last several days, and the cause of the fire is still under investigation.

+### Bridges at Risk: A Call for Safety Assessments Across the U.S.

+In the wake of last year's tragic collapse of the Francis Scott Key Bridge in Baltimore, the National Transportation Safety Board (NTSB) has issued a crucial recommendation for the evaluation of 68 bridges across the United States.
+These bridges, spanning 19 states, are at risk of collapse if struck by a vessel, as they were built before modern safety standards were established.
+The NTSB's report highlights the importance of conducting vulnerability assessments to prevent future disasters.
+The Key Bridge incident, which resulted in the loss of six lives, serves as a stark reminder of the potential dangers.
+The NTSB urges bridge owners to assess and mitigate risks, ensuring the safety of both the structures and the vessels navigating beneath them.
+This proactive approach aims to safeguard public safety and prevent similar tragedies from occurring in the future.

 ## Crime & Justice